 Please also reach out to your school counselor to learn more about local scholarship opportunities.
 Generally, most local scholarship applications become available in the spring.
 You can use the search engines listed to search for scholarships as well.

 You also want to make sure to complete specific college scholarship applications.

 You can find the checklist for items needed to complete the FAFSA here.

 Once the FAFSA has been received by your college, you may be asked to provide some additional documentation.
 This process is called verification.
 You may be required to complete verification by submitting additional documents to each school where you sent your FAFSA.
 It’s important to remember that most schools will not process your financial aid offer until verification is complete.
 Please regularly check your e-mail as well as your student portal at your college to see if there are any needed documents for your financial aid.
 If you have questions, you can always call us.

 These e-mails come from the Mississippi Office of Student Financial Aid, which awards our 3 state grants (MTAG, MESG, and HELP).
 You can log in with your account information to verify if you need to submit any documents here.
-The only missing documents on your account may come from your high school counselor (in the spring of your senior year).
+There are two categories of missing documents - students and counselors.
+If you see only counselor missing documents (academic records and ACT scores), then these will be submitted by your counselor in the spring of your senior year.